Lawsuit less than a week after Honolulu police shooting

 Representatives for the city and the department didn’t immediately comment on the lawsuit.

+Myeni‘s widow, Lindsay Myeni, said the family moved from the U.S. mainland to Hawaii, where she grew up, because they felt the racial diversity of the islands would make it a safer place to live.

+She said wants to see the entire unedited footage and any 911 recordings.

-“The last thing I wanted to do was to have to go to court just a week after Lindani’s death, but our requests for information have been ignored,” said his widow, Lindsay Myeni.
+“The last thing I wanted to do was to have to go to court just a week after Lindani’s death, but our requests for information have been ignored,” she said.

 Sign up for Daily Newsletters